Why is a substance originally used in dental fillings now a key ingredient in many effective whitening toothpastes?

 The Versatile Use of Calcium Peroxide in Oral Care

-In conclusion, the shift from using calcium peroxide in dental fillings to using it in whitening toothpastes is a result of its effective bleaching properties, mildness, compatibility with other ingredients, and the convenience it offers to consumers.
-This transformation showcases how substances can find new and valuable applications in different areas of oral care.
+In conclusion, the shift from using calcium peroxide in dental fillings to using it in whitening toothpastes is a remarkable example of how scientific research can lead to the discovery of new applications for existing substances.
+Its effective bleaching properties, mildness, compatibility with other ingredients, and the convenience it offers to consumers have all contributed to this transformation.
+This shift not only benefits consumers by providing them with a better oral care option but also showcases the potential for substances to find new and valuable applications in different areas of oral care.
+As research continues, it is possible that calcium peroxide may find even more uses in the future, further enhancing its role in maintaining and improving oral health.